 Each Malvern school runs independently, but we will be planning exchange programmes between the Malvern College Family of Schools.

 For Malvern College Hong Kong pupils, there will be a limited number of reserved places at The Downs Malvern at Year 7 and Malvern College UK at Year 9 to transfer over and finish their education in the UK.
 The pupil will need to pass the entrance criteria for the UK.

 We are pleased to have received keen interest from parents and corporations.
-The application period for the second round of Individual Nomination Rights has closed.
-If you are interested, please contact us at firstname.lastname@example.org We will be happy to put you on our list of interested parents should a further round be offered at a later date.
+The application period for the Individual Nomination Rights has closed.
+If you are interested, please contact us at firstname.lastname@example.org.
+We will be happy to put you on our list of interested parents should a further round be offered at a later date.

 SHARE THIS PAGE:

 14/F, Club Lusitano, 16 Ice House Street, Central, Hong Kong